 Audre Lorde insists that the fight between black women and men must end to end racist politics.
 “Black women sharing close ties with each other, politically or emotionally, are not the enemies of Black men.
 Too frequently, however, some Black men attempt to rule by fear those Black women who are more ally than enemy”.

 In 1981, Lorde and a fellow writer friend, Barbara Smith founded Kitchen Table: Women of Color Press.
-Which was dedicated to helping other black feminist writers by provided resources, guidance and encouragement.
-Audre Lorde encouraged those around her to celebrate their differences such as race, sexuality or class instead of dwelling upon them, and wanted everyone to have similar opportunities.
+Which was dedicated to helping other black feminist writers by providing resources, guidance and encouragement.
+Audre Lorde encouraged those around her to celebrate their differences such as race, sexuality or class instead of dwelling upon them and wanted everyone to have similar opportunities.

 In 1984, Lorde started a visiting professorship in West Berlin at the Free University of Berlin.
 She was invited by FU lecturer Dagmar Schultz who had met her at the UN “World Women’s Conference” in Copenhagen in 1980.
 During her time in Germany, Lorde became an influential part of the then-nascent Afro-German movement.
 Together with a group of black women activists in Berlin, Audre Lorde coined the term “Afro-German” in 1984 and, consequently, gave rise to the Black movement in Germany.